ObjectBoxPC/irvingt/README.md

 Unlike [Along32](https://sourceforge.net/projects/jwasm/), a Linux port of Irvine32, IrvingT uses the C standard library, rather than system calls, so it is portable to other Unix-like systems.
 Also, IrvingT provides an emulation of the Windows `ExitProcess` function, which is required by the `exit` macro in Irvine32.

+The latest version is 0.2.
+Not all functions are implemented yet.

 ## Compiling

 Simply run `make` to get a static library called `irvingt.a` in the current directory.